ieeeWang/YOLOv3-on-noisy-mnist/README.md

 YOLOv3 implementation in TensorFlow 2.x, for transfer training.

-It turns out the trained NN from clearn background basically does not work on noisy data testset.
+It turns out the trained NN from clearn background basically does not work on noisy testset.
-In this project, a tiny YOLO model was re-trained for detect mnist dataset in Gaussian additive noise.
+In this project, a Yolo-v3-tiny model was re-trained (from mnist dataset in Gaussian additive noise) to detect ramdom digits in noisy backgrounds.

 ## Installation
 First, clode or download this GitHub repository.